/ Rabbinic Torah Seminar (RTS)

 ©Cla78/stock.adobe.com

-Melila Hellner-Eshed, Ph.D., is a Research Fellow of the Kogod Research Center at Shalom Hartman Institute and the Director of Maskilot, an intensive two-year program for female doctoral candidates, now opening its fourth cohort.
-She also founded and co-directs the Rabbinic Students Seminar, a interdenominational program for rabbinic students spending a year in Israel.
-She has been a professor of Jewish mysticism and Zohar in the Department of Jewish Studies at the Hebrew University in
+Melila Hellner-Eshed, Ph.D., is a Research Fellow of the Kogod Research Center at Shalom Hartman Institute, where she founded and co-directs the Rabbinic Students Seminar, a interdenominational program for rabbinic students spending a year in Israel.
+She has been a professor of Jewish mysticism and Zohar in the Department of Jewish Studies at the Hebrew University in Jerusalem for over two decades.
+She received her degree from Hebrew University under the tutelage of Professor Yehuda Liebes.

 The Ever-Present Torah: Continuous Revelation in Zohar and Hasidut